Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Brief Overview of Competing Methods

-The so-called \textit{sandwich smoother}, introduced by \citeSupp{xiao2013}, is a method for estimating the coefficients of a tensor product approximation to an unknown deterministic function from noisy observations on a grid.
+The so-called \textit{sandwich smoother}, introduced by \cite{xiao2013}, is a method for estimating the coefficients of a tensor product approximation to an unknown deterministic function from noisy observations on a grid.
 The main contribution is in a clever formulation of the penalty term, which allows for the fast computation of the GCV statistic and hence a computationally efficient technique for selecting the roughness penalty strength.
-For more information, see the aforementioned paper or the \texttt{hero} package in R \citepSupp{hero2020}.
+For more information, see the aforementioned paper or the \texttt{hero} package in R \citep{hero2020}.

-We give a brief overview of the the FCP-TPA algorithm \citepSupp{allen2013a}, which is essentially a $D$-dimensional extension of the 2-dimensional regularization scheme from \citeSupp{huang2009}.
-As such, it does not consider the same problem that the current work explores, namely optimal basis systems for representing a random sample of functional data.
-Rather they consider the canonical nonparametric function approximation task, in which there is a single, unknown deterministic function discretely observed with error.
-That said, it is easy enough to adapt their method to our situation, i.e. by introducing a non-smooth ``subject mode''.
-This is what is presented below.
+We give a brief overview of the FCP-TPA algorithm \citep{allen2013a}, which is essentially a $D$-dimensional extension of the 2-dimensional regularization scheme from \cite{huang2009}.
 Using our notation, the FCP-TPA estimates the $k$th \textit{MPB basis evaluation vectors} $\boldsymbol{\Xi}_{d,k}$ and associated coefficient vector $\boldsymbol{b}_{k}$ by solving a series of $K$ rank-one penalized decompositions of the residual tensor.
 That is, at the $k$th iteration, FCP-TPA solves problem